Frequently asked questions

 The PDF attachment is designed for viewing through your computer.
 Some mobile devices are not compatible with password protected PDF files.
 To open your Equifax credit report you may need a PDF reader app which can be downloaded from your app store.
 The PDF app may provide the ability to open password protected PDF's.
 There are various apps available depending on mobile operating system.
 Please visit your app store to determine which app is best for you.

 We are sorry you want to leave us!
-If you would like to cancel your annual subscription to My Credit Alert you can do so in one of two ways:
+If you would like to cancel your cancel your subscription you can do so in one of two ways:

 Please call us on 13 8332 (select option 2).